pyvista/pyvista/CONTRIBUTING.rst

 Depreciating Features or other Backwards-Breaking Changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When implementing backwards-breaking changes within PyVista, care must be taken to make the modifications non-breaking in one of the following ways:
+When implementing backwards-breaking changes within PyVista, care must be taken to give users the chance to adjust to any new changes.
+Any non-backwards compatible modifications should proceed through the following steps:

-* Retain the old behavior and issue a ``PyVistaDeprecationWarning`` indicating the new interface you should use.
+# Retain the old behavior and issue a ``PyVistaDeprecationWarning`` indicating
+  the new interface you should use.
-* Retain the old behavior but raise a ``pyvista.core.errors.DeprecationError`` indicating the new interface you must use.
+# Retain the old behavior but raise a ``pyvista.core.errors.DeprecationError``
+  indicating the new interface you must use.
-* Remove the old behavior.
+# Remove the old behavior.

 Whenever possible, PyVista developers should seek to have at least three minor versions of backwards compatibility to give users the ability to update their software and scripts.

-Here's an example of soft depreciation.
-Note the usage of both ``PyVistaDeprecationWarning`` warning and the ``.. deprecated`` Sphinx directive.
+Here's an example of a soft depreciation of a function.
+Note the usage of both the ``PyVistaDeprecationWarning`` warning and the ``.. deprecated`` Sphinx directive.

 .. code:: python